Area School Teachers' Collective Agreement

 3.5.4 An individual teacher with fewer than five units may be allocated no more than two (2) Middle Management Allowances.
 An individual teacher with five (5) units may be allocated no more than one (1) Middle Management Allowance.

-3.5.6 Each Middle Management Allowance shall generate an additional salary payment of $1,000 per annum.
-From 28 January 2020 the rate of the Middle Management Allowance payment shall increase to $2,000 per annum.
+3.5.6 Each Middle Management Allowance shall generate an additional salary payment of $2,000 per annum.

 3.5.7 Middle Management Allowances are not divisible and the attached salary shall be paid at the substantive rate to both full-time and part-time teachers.